Anomalo/EON/README.md

 ## Contact

-Any issues contact the dev at albert@lahat.io
+Any issues feel free to contact the developer at albert@lahat.io